Alain Robert: 2010s

+2020s

 On 1 October 2020, he climbed the 166m tall Silberturm (Silver Tower) in Frankfurt.

 On 23 November 2021, he once again climbed the Skyper building in Frankfurt, before being arrested by German authorities.

-On 17 September 2022, he once again climbed the Tour Total in Paris, to celebrate his 60th birthday which is the French retirement age.
+On 17 September 2022, he once again climbed the Tour Total in Paris, to celebrate his 60th birthday.
 He wanted to prove that "being 60 is nothing.
 You can still do sport, be active, do fabulous things."

+On 5 March 2024, he again climbed the G.T.
+International Tower in Makati, Metro Manila, Philippines, to support the territorial disputes in the South China Sea.
+He was then again arrested by the Makati City Police upon finishing his descent.
+Despite claiming he was mistreated by the Police, the authorities denied being harsh on him, and clarified that they're not allowed to give him any special treatment even if he's familiar.
+However, Philippine netizens' comments on social media were overwhelmingly positive and were actually in awe of his stunt, with the majority even being thankful for performing his act with a geopolitically relevant motivation.

 Notable climbs

 The table below contains the notable structures climbed by Alain Robert.

 Accidents

 In a 2005 interview, Robert said that he has fallen seven times in his life.
 The worst was his fall in September 1982.

 On 18 January 1982, at 19, he fell 15 m when his anchor and rope gave way during training.
 He fractured his wrists, heels and nose and underwent three operations.

 On 29 September 1982, at 20, he fell 15 m when his rope came undone while abseiling.
 He was in a coma for five days and fractured both forearms, his elbow, pelvis and nose.
 His elbow was also dislocated and a nerve was damaged, leaving him partially paralyzed.
 He also suffered cerebral edema and vertigo.
 He underwent six operations on his hands and elbow.

 In 1993, he fell 8 m while showing students how to rely on their legs when climbing.
 He kept his hands behind his back on an easy route but lost his balance and fell headfirst, shattering both wrists.
 He went into another coma and spent two months in the hospital.

-In 2004, he fell 2 metres (~6 ft) when climbing a traffic light whilst posing for a photo in an interview.
+In 2004, he fell 2 metres (6,5 ft) when climbing a traffic light whilst posing for a photo in an interview.
 He landed on his elbow and needed forty stitches; just one month later he climbed the world's tallest skyscraper at the time, Taipei 101, as part of its official opening week.